 - They are insect and mould proof.

 - A metal stud wall can also be used in a basement or other area that may be prone to humidity or moisture as they are not affected by it.

 Be extra careful when working near cabling as if it runs across the base tracks and gets trodden on or a weight laid on it, it could cut the cord and give you an electric shock.
 To prevent this make sure you cover the metal tracks nearest to the cables with a spare piece of track, as used upside down it makes a good shield to protect the cables from the sharper edges.

 Before building your Metal Stud Wall, you may want to consider your design options, and things like plumbing or heating depending on what room you wish to build with Metal Stud Framing.
 If your Metal Stud Partition wall is going to make a bathroom, you may have to consider the plumbing that will need to be put in before installing the plasterboard.
 Similarly, you may want to consider adding insulation to your wall, which is done by simply fitting an insulation slab between the Metal Stud Framing before applying the plasterboard to your Metal Stud Wall.

-A Metal Stud Partition has many benefits, one is that due to the material it is made from, a Metal Stud Partition will never rot or warp, unlike a more traditional wooden stud.
 Browse the large range of Metal Stud Partition on our website now, suitable for use to build any Metal Stud Wall.